Kai-46/texture_mapping/README.md

 To batch-process the texture-mapping of all the primitives in a folder, use 'docker_run.sh \<image name\> python batch_process.py \<primitive_folder\> <ortho-photo\> \<output_folder\>'

-Note that the current batch-process will skip the 'nonBox.ply' files inside the primitive_folder; only 'box_color.ply' files will be processed.